Mishalto/Space-Shooter/README.md

 ## Build
 1. Clone the repository.
-2. Visual Studio Code (VS Code), a stable version of CMake, and Git.
+2. Have Windows 10/11, Visual Studio Code, a stable version of CMake, and Git installed.
 3. CMake will automatically pull SFML, and after that, the project will be ready to use.

 ## Demo